Georgia police tracked shooting suspect's phone after parents alerted authorities

 He was taken into custody less than 4 hours later in Crisp County, about 150 miles south of Atlanta.

-Cherokee County Sheriff Frank Reynolds said after the department posted video of the shootings on their social media accounts "we were contacted by members of the family indicating that that may be their son," WXIA-TV in Atlanta reported.
+Cherokee County Sheriff Frank Reynolds said after the department posted surveillance video from the crime scenes on their social media accounts "we were contacted by members of the family indicating that that may be their son," WXIA-TV in Atlanta and The New York Times reported.

 The first shooting, in which 4 people died, took place at a massage parlor in Acworth in Cherokee County.
 The other two shootings, where another 4 people died, were in Atlanta.